 Other methods for soil classification require chemical processes that might have adverse effects on data interpretation.
 They are also time-consuming and require more advanced technical skills to perform.
 Optical spectral sampling, on the other hand, requires little or no sample preparation and no harsh chemicals, and several parameters can be analyzed from the same spectral data.

-Researchers in Hamadan, Iran investigated UV/VIS/NIR spectroscopy to analyze a number of soil parameters including color, pH, electrical conductivity, moisture content, available organic carbon, total nitrogen, and exchangeable cations, as well as identifying minerals such as iron, titanium oxides, calcium, magnesium, potassium, and sodium, just to name a few.
-Samples were collected, randomized, and kiln-dried then ground and sieved before being divided into calibration and validation sets.
+Researchers in Hamadan, Iran investigated UV/VIS/NIR spectroscopy to analyze a number of soil parameters including colour, pH, electrical conductivity, moisture content, available organic carbon, total nitrogen, and exchangeable cations, as well as identifying minerals such as iron, titanium oxides, calcium, magnesium, potassium, and sodium, just to name a few.
+Samples were collected, randomized, and kiln-dried and subsequently ground and sieved before being divided into calibration and validation sets.
 A full battery of chemometric data was collected from the set of validation samples.

 Bulk Density and Soil Compaction

 Soil compaction is the compression of spaces between soil particles that would normally hold air or water.
 It leads to poor root development, oxygen deficiency, and other deficiencies.
 These factors ultimately reduce crop quality and yields.
 Compaction can be man-made or the result of natural processes, but is a serious environmental and agricultural problem.
 Common causes include extensive use of heavy machinery, repeated ploughing to uniform depth, and use by large animal populations.
 Sustainable agricultural systems must work to manage soil compaction beginning with the measurement of key parameters associated with soil compaction.